tipscrips/Organizer/readme.md

 # just test project for git and githum

-This proj has clack and calendar (without interaction)
+This proj has clock and calendar (without interaction)